jmquigley/util.ds/README.md

 ```

 The output above demonstrates all of the basic operations used to interact with the tree.
+When an element is added to the tree an `insert` event fires.
+When an element is deleted from the tree a `delete` event fires.

 ### Deque